ddmitov/perl-executing-browser/README.md

 * No history and cache.
 JavaScript functions ```window.history.back()```, ```window.history.forward()``` and ```window.history.go()``` are disabled.
 * No reloading from JavaScript of a page that was produced by local script, but local static pages, as well as web pages, can be reloaded from JavaScript using ```location.reload()```.
+* No file can be downloaded on hard disk.
+* No plugin support.

 ## History